-In addition to having many years’ experience submitting manuscripts to journals for publication, I have also been a reviewer for atmospheric and climate science journals since 2008, including such publications as Journal of Geophysical Research, Environmental Research Letters, and Climate Dynamics.
+In addition to having many years of experience submitting manuscripts to journals for publication, I have also been a reviewer for atmospheric and climate science journals since 2008, including such publications as Journal of Geophysical Research, Environmental Research Letters, and Climate Dynamics.
 Having been on the other side of the “fence,” I have seen firsthand how authors respond to my questions and comments, and so I understand how important it is to address these comments thoroughly.
 Knowing how to deftly handle a rebuttal letter is one of the most important skills you will need to become a successful researcher.

 After you have submitted your manuscript with a cover letter to the editor stating the significance of your work, carefully followed all of the journal’s submission instructions, you can only wait and hope that the editor has initially accepted your work and considered it good enough for a formal review.
-If you pass this stage and the paper has not been flat out rejected, a rebuttal letter will be attached to the review of your paper.
+If you pass this stage and the paper has not been flat-out rejected, a rebuttal letter will be attached to the review of your paper.
 Hopefully, the aim of your paper matches closely to that of the selected target journal and your paper has enough merit not to be initially rejected.

-What Should be Included in a Rebuttal Letter?
+What to Include in a Rebuttal Letter

-Much of the time, especially if you are new to research, you will be faced with such a rebuttal letter from the editor that can include many comments from up to three or four reviewers.
+Much of the time, especially if you are new to research, you will receive such a rebuttal letter from the editor that can include many comments from up to three or four reviewers.
 How you respond to this letter determines whether or not the editor accepts or declines your manuscript.
 Below is the information that should be included in the rebuttal letter for a continued and successful review of your manuscript:

 Essential Information to Include: